-Note: This page is mostly meant for folks who've already been offered a telephone interview with Action Verb.
+Note: This page is mostly meant for folks who've already been offered a telephone technical interview with Action Verb.
+Some of the advice here will apply for non-technical roles, but not all.
 Check out our hiring page if you haven't applied yet.

 Recruiting and hiring is the most important thing we do.
-Our success depends on finding and hiring people who are truly A-players.
-To meet that objective, we've built a proprietary interview process that is very different from what you may be used to.
+Our success depends on finding and hiring people who are great.
+To meet that objective, we conduct a lot of interviews.

-The interview is conducted by a senior engineer from the team, usually the company founder if he is available.
-Interviews are recorded and additional staff often participate.
-The interviewer will dive straight into a set of challenging questions that require both technical knowledge and creativity.
-We ask questions that we've customized to get a feel for the depth and breadth of your technical knowledge.
-The interview is very fast paced; you'll be expected to supply answers off the top of your head, without pausing to look anything up.
+The technical interview is conducted by a Team Lead from Action Verb, usually the company founder if he is available.
+The interviewer will dive straight into a set of challenging questions chosen to probe the depth and breadth of your expertise.

 Here are some tips that should give you the best chance of success on our phone interview:

 - There is no live coding element to our interviews, and there is nothing you need to study ahead of time.
 Just show up and be prepared to share the knowledge you have.
 The technical/challenge part of this interview lasts between 5 and 45 minutes, depending on how fast you go.

 - We will be testing your knowledge of a variety of different subjects.
 Knowledge is not the only thing we hire by, but it's the easiest thing to test quickly.
 We do not expect that you will know the answer to every question.
 If you can't formulate a great answer to a question, just say so, and we'll move on quickly.
 We have a limited amount of time, and we'd rather spend as much of it as possible on things you do know rather than dwelling on things you don't.